poole/hyde/docs/8.0.0-beta.4/config.md

 layout: page
 title: Config
 description: >
   This chapter covers the many configuration options of Hydejack, allowing you to tailor it to your needs.
+hide_description: true
 redirect_from:
   - /docs/latest/config/
   - /docs/config/